GD399-OSD/OSD-book/Introduction/flos-regularly.md

 A little bit about using the software, what that presents, then get into the background ideals.

+Stallman's main ideal is "Free and in Freedom."
+He didn't want to be limited by how or what he could do with the programming tools he was using.
+The mythology basically goes is that he gets frustrated with a printer, writes some new code for the print driver since he had the source code, but when the next version of the printer comes out it has the same problem but now xerox won't share the code so that he can fix it.
+This makes him so mad he walks out, quits his job at MIT, and writes the GNU manifesto ...
+From then on focusing on free software (and literally living in his office at MIT still despite no longer officially working there [that's what having ideals gets you???]).

+The gist of "free as in freedom" is multi-fold:

+1. Free means that you have access to the under the hood raw materials and can tinker, fix, change, etc. at your will.
+2. Free also means that your improvements, changes, whatever can and should also then be shareable/redistributable
+3. It does not imply free as in no cost...
+Since the access to the source code is free, this is often the case, but it is not the intention.

+(four freedoms here instead????)

 A student found this tool: NodeBox as part of a simple research prompt they were give: find an F/LOS design tool none of the rest of us have seen/heard of yet.
 Nodebox is one of the more amazing pieces of software for making visuals I have used.
 Period.
 It's amazing.
 Its a fun, intuitive, fast way to make programmatic visuals.

 Something quaint and william morris-y about all of this.
 Understanding your tools better?